Fact checkedFact Checked

 Improves Physical Performance

-By including vitamin D, Goli’s Ashwagandha dietary supplement may support a healthy muscle function.
+By including vitamin D, Goli’s Ashwagandha dietary supplement may support healthy muscle function.
 In addition, some studies suggest that an ashwagandha supplement may also improve physical performance.

 For example, one study[10] found that ashwagandha can lead to significant increases in muscle mass and strength.
 Researchers concluded that those who perform resistance training might benefit from taking ashwagandha supplements.